Allegheny Highlands forests: Animals

-Threats and preservation
+Threats and Preservation

+The Allegheny Highlands Forests ecoregion has been damaged by logging, agriculture, and exotic species, among other threats.
+Most of the ecoregion was cleared by loggers between 1890 and 1920.
 As well as logging and clearance for farmland another factor that affects the make-up of the forest is grazing, especially by deer, while suburban and tourist development is resulting in more habitat loss in the Catskills and the Finger Lakes especially.
+Agriculture, especially in the western and central lowlands of the ecoregion, has been a major source of habitat loss.
 Protected areas include Allegheny National Forest, Sproul State Forest, Susquehannock State Forest, Cook Forest State Park, Hammersley Wild Area, and Woodbourne Forest and Wildlife Preserve in Pennsylvania, and Allegany State Park, Catskill Park, Bergen-Byron Swamp and the shores of Hemlock Lake and Canadice Lakes in New York.